argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 ## Gpt 1.5B

 The script to compile and run the Gpt model is as below and the same is present under the directory /data/ANL/scripts.
 The model is present under the directory /opt/sambaflow/apps/nlp/transformers_on_rdu/.
-This model uses 1.5B parameters and is run across all the nodes in the system(--nodelist sn30-r1-h1,sn30-r1-h2,sn30-r2-h1,sn30-r2-h2,sn30-r3-h1,sn30-r3-h2,sn30-r4-h1,sn30-r1-h2).
+This model uses 1.5B parameters and by default is run across all the nodes in the system(--nodelist sn30-r1-h1,sn30-r1-h2,sn30-r2-h1,sn30-r2-h2,sn30-r3-h1,sn30-r3-h2,sn30-r4-h1,sn30-r1-h2).
+The modified version below will run on the node from which it is launched, and will use that entire node.
+It will stay queued, waiting for resources, until the full node is available.

 ```bash
 #! /bin/bash